Exploring Faraday rotation signatures and population bounds for primordial magnetic black holes: Introduction

-In this work, we will first explore Parker-type bounds on extremal MBHs.
-We will estimate bounds on their flux and fraction as a dark matter component using IGMFs in cosmic voids (Eqs.\,\eqref{eq:fDM_primordial_IGMF} and \,\eqref{eq:FMBH_primordial_IGMF}) and cosmic web filaments (Eq.\,\eqref{eq:fDM_cos_fil}).
-Our findings indicate that these constraints are considerably more stringent than those derived from galactic magnetic fields alone\,\cite{Kobayashi_2022,Bai_2020,Ghosh_2020}.
-Then, we will investigate in detail the unique Faraday rotation effects induced by extremal MBHs.
-Assuming a semi-realistic constant plasma density profile and a more realistic galactic plasma density profile, we compute the change in polarization angle and rotation measure (RM) values for a linearly polarized wave due to an extremal MBH located within the Milky Way.
-We then do a comparative analysis of the change in polarization angle and RM value due to an MBH relative to an NS.
-Considering comparable magnetic field strengths at the surfaces of an NS and the outer horizon of an MBH, we find that the values obtained for an MBH are markedly greater in magnitude compared to those for an NS with this matched characteristic.
-Finally, we also find a simple quantitative measure to globally distinguish between the polarization angle maps of an MBH and an NS in many scenarios.
-Apart from the relevant quantitative expressions, some of the main results of the study are shown in Figs.\,\ref{fig:gal_MW_RM_ex_QM_plot_mp}-\ref{fig:gal_MW_PA_gauss_NS_MBH_comp_v2} and Tab.\,\ref{tab:fr_NS_MBH}.
-Throughout, we have calculated the RM and change in polarisation angle due to an MBH, and compared it with a matched NS.
-We find that they are plausibly sufficient for current observations to detect for the extremal MBH magnetic charges $Q^{\text{ ex.}}_{\text{ BH}}\gtrsim10^{22}~ \text{A-m}$, equivalently, $M^{\text{ ex.}}_{\text{ BH}}\gtrsim10^{-6}~ \solarmass$.
-The MBH effects could be $\mathcal{O}(10^{8})$ times larger than for a similar, matched NS.
-We also point out that due to the uncommon monopolar nature of the MBH's magnetic field, other astrophysical magnetic configurations, which are always non-monopolar in nature, will not be able to mimic these MBH signatures very readily.
+\item We have also investigated in detail unique Faraday rotation effects induced by these extremal MBHs. \begin{itemize} \item Assuming a semi-realistic constant plasma density profile and a more realistic galactic plasma density profile, we compute the change in polarization angle and rotation measure (RM) values for a linearly polarized wave due to an extremal MBH located within the Milky Way.
+We find that these values are plausibly sufficient for current observations to detect for the extremal MBH magnetic charges $Q^{\text{ ex.}}_{\text{ BH}}\gtrsim10^{22}~ \text{A-m}$, equivalently, $M^{\text{ ex.}}_{\text{ BH}}\gtrsim10^{-6}~ \solarmass$ (see Figs.\,\ref{fig:gal_MW_RM_ex_QM_plot_mp}-\ref{fig:gal_MW_PA_gauss_NS_MBH_comp_v2} and Tab.\,\ref{tab:fr_NS_MBH}). \item We have done a comparative analysis of the change in polarization angle and RM value due to an MBH relative to an NS.
+Considering comparable magnetic field strengths at the surfaces of an NS and the outer horizon of an MBH, we find that the values obtained for an MBH are markedly greater ($\mathcal{O}(10^{8})$) in magnitude compared to those for an NS with this matched characteristic (see Fig.\,\ref{fig:gal_MW_PA_gauss_NS_MBH_comp_v2} and Tab.\,\ref{tab:fr_NS_MBH}). \item We have also established a simple quantitative measure to globally distinguish between the polarization angle maps of an MBH and an NS in many scenarios (see Eqs.\,\eqref{eq:fr_ns_cp_cont_ineq} and \eqref{eq:fr_mbh_cp_cont_ineq}). \end{itemize} \end{itemize} We also point out that due to the uncommon monopolar nature of the MBH's magnetic field, other astrophysical magnetic configurations, which are always non-monopolar in nature, will not be able to mimic these MBH signatures very readily.

 The paper is organized as follows.
 In Sec.\,\ref{sec:park_bound_pmbh}, we concisely revisit the Parker bound calculations and then adapt these calculations to comprehensively estimate limits on the MBH dark matter fraction from the IGMFs in the cosmic voids and the cosmic web filaments.
 In Sec.\,\ref{sec:farad_effec}, we then briefly present the standard Faraday rotation calculation in the presence of a non-uniform magnetic field and then employ these expressions to carefully investigate the unique Faraday rotation effects caused by an MBH.
 In this context, we also compare these effects with those produced by an NS.
 Our main findings and conclusions are finally summarised in Sec.\,\ref{sec:sum_and_conc}.